AreaLayer/Artbyte-Thumbnail-Indexer/README.md

-# Thumbnail Indexer for Fantom Artion Marketplace
+# Thumbnail Indexer for Artbyte  Marketplace

-Retrieving and indexing thumbnails of NFTs deployed in Fantom Opera network
+Retrieving and indexing thumbnails of NFTs deployed in RSK Network